cagla-su/Linux-Gaming-Guide/README.md

 Terminal=false
 Categories=Game;
 ```
-- Simply, we're typing `env` first and the command for your GPU.
-Lastly, the package name of your game/app.
+- Simply, typing `env` first and the command for your GPU.
+Lastly, the package name of the game/app.
 ### 3- Steam Games Method
-Add the command for your GPU on your game's launch options and make sure it has `%command%` at last just like in the example:
+Add the command for your GPU in your game's launch options and make sure it has `%command%` at last just like in the example:
 ```
 DRI_PRIME=1 %command%
 ```